Abused No More

 Source Amount Erasmus £162,364 Guaranteed

-The project will be delivered across the UK and in various European countries
+The project will be delivered in London.

 IARS is a user-led, UK-based leading, international institute with a charitable mission to give everyone a chance to forge a safer, fairer and more inclusive society.
 We have accredited training programmes for young people, professionals serving them as well as youth organisations.
 Working for more than 10 years in the area of youth, we have developed a numerous strong partnerships with civil society organisations, statutory and non-statutory bodies and educational institutions.